Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

-The normalization of the $\gnl$-parameters is chosen so that $\langle \zeta_{\k_1} \zeta_{\k_2} \zeta_{\k_3} \zeta_{\k_4} \rangle = (216/25)\, \gnl A_\zeta^3 / k^9$ for ``tetrahedral'' configurations with $|\k_i| = k$ and $(\k_i\cdot\k_j) = -k^3/3$.
-This is the analogue of the commonly-used normalization for the bispectrum, where $\fnl$ parameters are defined so that $\langle \zeta_{\k_1} \zeta_{\k_2} \zeta_{\k_3} \rangle = (18/5)\, \fnl A_\zeta^2 / k^6$ for equilateral configurations with $|\k_i| = k$.
+The normalization of the $\gnl$-parameters is chosen so that $\langle \zeta_{\vk_1} \zeta_{\vk_2} \zeta_{\vk_3} \zeta_{\vk_4} \rangle = (216/25)\, \gnl A_\zeta^3 / k^9$ for ``tetrahedral'' configurations, with $|\vk_i| = k$ and $(\vk_i\cdot\vk_j) = -k^3/3$.
+This is the analogue of the commonly-used normalization for the bispectrum, where $\fnl$ parameters are defined so that $\langle \zeta_{\vk_1} \zeta_{\vk_2} \zeta_{\vk_3} \rangle = (18/5)\, \fnl A_\zeta^2 / k^6$ for equilateral configurations with $|\vk_i| = k$.

 For simplicity in Eqs.~(\ref{eq:gnldotpi4})--(\ref{eq:gnldpi4}) we have assumed a scale-invariant initial power spectrum $P_\zeta(k) = A_\zeta / k^3$.
-In order to analyse {\Planck} data, we must slightly generalize to a power-law spectrum $P_\zeta(k) \propto k^{n_s-4}$.
-Our scheme for doing this is described in Appendix~C of \cite{long_trispectrum}.
+In order to analyse {\Planck} data, we must slightly generalize this to a power-law spectrum $P_\zeta(k) \propto k^{n_{\rm s}-4}$.
+Our scheme for doing this follows Appendix~C of \cite{long_trispectrum}.

 A Fisher matrix analysis shows that there is one large correlation among the three trispectra in Eqs.~(\ref{eq:gnldotpi4})--(\ref{eq:gnldpi4}), so that to an excellent approximation we can treat only two of the trispectra as independent.
 To quantify this, in~\cite{long_trispectrum} it is shown that the $\dot\sigma^2 (\partial\sigma)^2$ shape is $98.6\,\%$ correlated to a linear combination of the shapes $\dot\sigma^4$ and $(\partial\sigma)^4$.
 Therefore, we will only search for the parameters $\gnldotpi4$ and $\gnldpi4$.